samibarbaglia/5GSport-IoT-Phase-2/README.md

 # 🌐 Innovation IoT Project

-This project integrates a **Movesense device** with a **Raspberry Pi Pico WH**, forming an IoT system that collects movement and GNSS data and forwards it to an MQTT broker over Wi-Fi.
+This project integrates a **Movesense device** and a **Bynav M10 module** with a **Raspberry Pi Pico WH**, forming an IoT system that collects movement and GNSS data and forwards it to an MQTT broker over Wi-Fi.

 ---